 My version of fiddling with a camera usually involves banging it around on something, but this being a loaner, I decided to just put it back in the bag and take it back home.
 I rewound the film back into the cassette, opened the camera, checked that nothing was broken, and reloaded the cassette back into the camera, fired off the shutter a few times to get past the first two exposures I made and took it with me the next weekend to visit my in-laws in upper Michigan.

 It seems the Agat 18K follows in the tradition of so many Soviet cameras that are always better than people give them credit for.
-Despite its nearly all plastic build and very low price, the Industar-104 triplet is quite capable.
+Despite its nearly all plastic build and very low price, the Industar-104 is quite capable.
 These images remind me of those shot on another half-frame 35mm camera, the Universal Mercury II.
-Although the two cameras were made four decades apart on opposite sides of the world, they each used a quality triplet lens, had a very unique and ambitious design, and both made images that look quite a bit alike.
+Although the two cameras were made four decades apart on opposite sides of the world, they each used a quality glass lens, had a very unique and ambitious design, and both made images that look quite a bit alike.

 Despite having half as much area to scan in, the images don’t quite look like they have half the detail.
 In fact, there’s still enough detail here that I would be comfortable printing an 8×10 of, but no larger.
 These images would have likely looked indistinguishable at 4×6 from a full frame 35mm camera.
 Of course with a lesser lens than the Industar, the images likely wouldn’t have turned out nice.